HTTP-RPC/Kilo/README.md

 The default value is `MULTIPART_FORM_DATA`.

-Arguments sent via the query string or using one of the form encodings are converted to parameter values via the `toString()` method.
-Iterable values (such as lists) represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
-When using the multi-part form data encoding, instances of `java.net.URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
+Arguments sent via the query string or using one of the form encodings are generally converted to parameter values via the argument's `toString()` method.
+However, `Iterable` values (such as lists) represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+Further, when using the multi-part form data encoding, instances of `java.net.URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
 Iterables of URL values operate similarly to `<input type="file" multiple>` tags.

 When using the JSON encoding, a single JSON object containing the entire argument map is sent in the request body.
 Arguments are converted to their JSON equivalents as follows: